cplmakerlab/cplmakerlab.github.io/_guides/_defaults.md

 ---

-Enter a brief description of what you will be demonstrating.
-Include video or pictures showing the end result.
+Write a brief overview or description of what this guide is about.

+[optional] Embed a youtube video.

 #### Step 1

-Enter step details...
+Enter step details...photos and screenshots always help.

 #### Step 2

-Enter step details...
+Enter step details...photos and screenshots always help.

 #### Step 3

-Enter# step details...
+Enter step details...photos and screenshots always help.

 #### Congratulations!

-Links or resources for further learning (link to another how-to).
+Add links or resources for further learning (or link to another how-to).